By Melinda Maryniuk, MEd, RD, CDCES

 Keep in mind that “sugar” is a very broad term.
 The sugar we are mainly concerned about in diabetes is “added sugar” – not as much natural sugar (also known as carbohydrates that are part of foods like yogurt, fruit, vegetables, milk, and grains).
 All carbs will raise your blood sugar.
 Carbs in combination with protein and fat will raise it more slowly than just eating pure carbs.
 This link has some great information about avoiding added sugar.

 Can people with diabetes eat sugar?
-Yes… as long as it is “in moderation.”
+Yes, as long as it is “in moderation.”
 For many people, that might mean, “a little less than you’re used to.”
-I generally look at the amount of added sugar in someone’s usual diet – and recommend places to reduce it, if blood glucose levels run high.
-Many people don’t need to buy special products like sugar-free ketchup or sugar-free peanut butter – but some folks are very sensitive to the added sugar, and they do better avoiding it.
-There are no hard and fast rules.
+I look at the amount of added sugar in someone’s usual diet and recommend places to reduce it, if blood glucose levels run high.
+Do you add sugar to your coffee or tea?
+Do you drink soda?
+Many people don’t need to buy special products like sugar-free ketchup or sugar-free peanut butter – but many people are sensitive to the added sugar, and do better avoiding it.

 What about chocolate?
 Which kind is best – milk?
 Dark?
-While there are small differences in nutrition values for chocolate, the differences are small, so my usual answer is –enjoy the one you like best.
-(And check the labels so you know what you’re eating!)
+While there are small differences in nutrition values for chocolate, so my usual answer is – enjoy the one you like best, but try to stick to less-processed options.
+(Check the labels so you know what you’re eating!)

 Should I buy sugar-free chocolate?
-Sugar-free chocolate is made with a different kind of carbohydrate (known as sugar alcohol) – it still has calories and is often more expensive.
+Sugar-free chocolate is made with a different kind of carbohydrate (known as sugar alcohol) – it still has calories, and is often more expensive & highly processed.
 Too much sugar-free candy can lead to an upset stomach (gas, bloating and diarrhea).
-So, I say – if you love it, it’s fine to have, but don’t buy it because you think it is better for your diabetes.
+If you love it, it’s fine to have, but don’t buy it because you think it’s better for your diabetes.

 What about dried fruit?
-My next question would be, how much?
+Well, how much?
 A few dried apricots?
 Sure.
 No problem.
-A cup of dried apricots?
-That’s way too many carbs.
+A cup of them?
+That’s too many carbs.
 Remember – one piece of dried fruit has the same nutrients as the equivalent whole/fresh fruit.
 Just as we would not recommend you eat 10 whole apricots at once, it’s not recommended to eat 10 dried apricots at once.